Andrew of Crete (martyr)

-For the archbishop of the same name, see Andrew of Crete.

-Saint Andrew of Crete is a martyr of the Christian Church.
-A fervent iconophile, he was executed in the Forum Bovis of Constantinople at the orders of Emperor Constantine V in 766 or 767, during the Byzantine Iconoclasm.
+Andrew of Crete was a fervent iconophile, he was executed in the Forum Bovis of Constantinople at the orders of Emperor Constantine V in 766 or 767, during the Byzantine Iconoclasm.
+He is regarded as a martyr in the Catholic and Eastern Orthodox churches.
 His feast day is October 17.
 The monastery of St Andrew in Krisei in Constantinople, currently the Koca Mustafa Pasha Mosque in Istanbul, was dedicated to him.

 It should be noticed that according to modern sources, the figure of Andrew of Crete, like those of many iconophile Saints lived under the iconoclastic period, is unverified.